Reinforcement Learning Based Power Control for Reliable Mission-Critical Wireless Transmission: Reinforcement Learning based Optimization

 \subsection{Model-Free Approach}

 If the agent is not aware of the environment model, i.e., the distribution of channel fading is unknown by the agent, the only way to optimize the power allocation policy is to learn from experience.
-An exemplary strategy is the off-policy Q-learning, which approximates the best action value function by continuously updating its estimate, $q(s,a)$, exploiting the experience.
+An exemplary strategy is the off-policy Q-learning, which approximates the best action value function by continuously updating its estimate, $q(s,a)$, in exploiting the experience.
 There is a fundamental dilemma in designing an online algorithm to derive the optimal power allocation policy in practical applications.
 On one hand, a large number of sample trajectories of channel realizations are required to learn the action value and test the corresponding policy's performance for a given $\lambda$, not to mention the optimization of $\lambda$.
 On the other hand, the practical system may not tolerate a lower transmission success probability even during the learning period, making the choice of $\lambda$ difficult during the learning period.
-To address this dilemma, we propose a three-stage algorithm with coordination between the transmitter and the receiver as summarized in Table \ref{Table:AlgoPolicyOptGivenLambda_ModelFree}, composed in sequential of the online sampling, offline learning, and online operation.
+To address this dilemma, we propose a three-stage algorithm with coordination between the transmitter and the receiver as summarized in Algorithm \ref{Algo:ModelFree}, composed in sequential of the online sampling, offline learning, and online operation.

 $\bullet$ \textbf{Stage 1: Online Sampling} In this initial stage, composed of the first $K$ episodes, the transmitter always utilizes the maximum transmit power in all states, i.e., adopting policy $\pi_{\rm sam}$ such that $\pi_{\rm sam}(s)=\max\{\mathcal{A}\}$ for all $s\in\mathcal{S}^{-}$.
-It can be expected that this stage embraces the highest achievable transmission success probability, which overly guarantees the transmission reliability in general.
-Rather than performing policy optimization, the most important thing in this stage is to collect sufficient information about channel dynamics at the receiver.
-Particularly, the receiver records the channel power gain in the $t$th slot during the $k$th episode as $h_{t, k}$ in this stage, which can be exploited to learn the best power allocation policy in the next stage.
+The receiver records the channel power gain in the $t$th slot during the $k$th episode as $h_{t, k}$ in this stage.
+It is worth noting that this stage embraces the highest achievable transmission success probability, which overly guarantees the transmission reliability in general.
+Rather than performing policy optimization, the most important thing in this stage is to collect sufficient information about channel dynamics at the receiver, which can be exploited to learn the best power allocation policy in the next stage.
+Although highest power consumption is caused in every slot during the first $K$ episodes, the proposed backward Q-learning algorithm can usually converge fast, e.g., after thousands of episodes, as clarified in the simulation results.
+This implies that the online sampling stage only takes a small fraction of time compared with the network operation time and thus the additional power consumption in the online sampling stage is acceptable.

 $\bullet$ \textbf{Stage 2: Offline Learning} In this stage, the transmitter keeps implementing the same strategy with the sampling stage until the end of this stage.
 On the receiver side, the receiver can approximate the optimal action value, $q_{*}{(s,a)}$, for any given $\lambda$ by Q-learning with full exploration of channel realizations $h_{t, k}$ for all $t=1,2,\cdots, T$ and $k=1,2,\cdots, K$, leading to the policy $\pi_{\lambda}$ with